 The leader needs to learn about their players – staff and volunteer roles, their passions and skills, and even their social styles.
 Finally, the leader needs to share their leadership philosophy with their team: their servant purpose for leading, their expectations of others, and what others can expect of them.

 This phase requires putting expectations into place.
 Expectations may be refinements of existing plans or they may be more formal outlines.
 The leader must describe WHAT targets are and HOW team members will deliver on those targets.

 The leader must first formalize the organization’s vision, values, valued behaviors, strategies, and goals.
 Valued behaviors define what a “good citizen” looks, sounds, and acts like in the organization.
 The leader shares all these with team members and secures team member commitment to them.
 Plans, decisions, and actions that serve the organization’s vision, values, strategies, and goals are supported; those that don’t, are not.

 The leader then engages team members in discussions to gain agreement about their individual goals and standards, and describes accountability systems to ensure goal delivery by every player (including the leader!).

 Your Third 30 Days’ Mantra: ALIGN

 The final phase of my recommended 90-day plan requires the leader to align activities to declared expectations.
 Effective accountability means the leader utilizes a combination of positive consequences and negative consequences to maintain traction towards desired outcomes and citizenship by all team members.

-Positive consequences may include praising progress and accomplishment, honoring teamwork and cooperation, delegating earned authority and responsibility, and increasing trust of a team member’s independent action.
+Positive consequences may include praising progress and accomplishment, validating efforts and ideas, honoring teamwork and cooperation, delegating earned authority and responsibility, and increasing trust of a team member’s independent action.